FumingPower3925/go-leetcode/problems/1. Two Sum/General Idea.md

 # 1. Two Sum

-This problem is a pretty simple one so there isn't very much to explain.

 ## Speed Solution

 In this case the solution to maximise the speed is by using the following idea.